All Episodes

 But Lance was supposedly the ringleader here.

-I mean they're they're they're really if you read some of the stories about this, the things that they had to do, this was a really intricately involved um logistically challenged coordinated thing to have the transfused blood flown to the right location to be kept fresh,
+I mean, they're really, if you read some of the stories about this, the things that they had to do, this was a really intricately involved, logistically challenged, coordinated thing to have the transfused blood flown to the right location to be kept fresh, be ready for the transfusion after a race,

-be ready for the transfusion after a race, make sure that none of the old bags were thrown away that traces of blood.
+make sure that none of the old bags were thrown away that had traces of blood in them.

-I mean it was a massive operation.
+I mean, it was a massive operation.

-The blood doping was because that was transfusions.
+The blood doping was, because that was transfusions.

-That's why when Lance is out there denying it all and then attacking everybody and suing them when they were simply telling the truth.
+That's why when Lance is out there denying it all and then attacking everybody and suing them when they were simply telling the truth, that's what got everybody so really curious about this.

-It wasn't just he was denying, I mean, he really did do the Clinton technique.
+I mean, he really did do the Clinton technique.

 After the denial, he just went out and attacked everybody making allegations about him, including suing them.

-Here's uh John Backen in Edgewater, uh, New Jersey.
+Here's John back in Edgewater, New Jersey.

-What you you you're I think I know where you're going here.
+I think I know where you're going here.

-You've got you want to tell us about one guy who was clean, a legitimate champion, right?
+You've got, you want to tell us about one guy who was clean, a legitimate champion, right?

-Yes, that's correct, uh Rush.
+Yes, that's correct, Rush.

-There was one writer in the United States that knew from the get-go when he started to see Lance's performance, that he was suspect, and he stayed and he fought against Armstrong all those years.
+There was one writer in the United States that knew from the get-go when he started to see Lance's performance that he was suspect and he stayed and he fought against Armstrong all those years.

-And that was the great American champion Greg Lamond, and who still happens to be the only true American to win the Tour de France.
+And that was the great American champion, Greg Lamond, and who still happens to be the only true American to win the Tour de France.

 Oh, yes, yes.

-I think I met him once, very casually.
+And I think, I'm not sure, I think I met him once, very casually.

-Where did he still live in Sacramento?
+Does he still live in Sacramento?

 Okay.

-Her name was Beth something, and she I mean, ev she was almost the the Greg Lamond expert.
+And she was almost the Greg Lamond expert.

-And I'll never forget those.
+I'll never forget those.

-He was portrayed as a a genuine hero, clean and pure as the wind-driven snow and so forth.
+He was portrayed as a genuine hero, clean and pure as the wind-driven snow and so forth.

-I'll never forget, and I do think I met him once.
+And I do think I met him once.

 But anyway, John, I appreciate the call.

-Thanks much.
+Thanks so much.

-I ha I knew he was heading.
+I knew he was heading.

 I knew he was going somewhere to name somebody.